-We took a long visit to the Little Bighorn Battlefield National Monument last week.
-We've visited here before, but that visit was brief and we didn't see, or fully appreciate, the size and scope of the entire battlefield.
+It's best to make time for at least a day-long visit to the Little Bighorn Battlefield National Monument in Montana.
+We've visited once before, but that visit was brief and we didn't see, or fully appreciate, the size and scope of the entire battlefield.

-The Battle of the Little Bighorn, also known as Custer's Last Stand, was an overwhelming victory for the Lakota (Sioux,) Northern Cheyenne, and Arapaho, who were led by several major war leaders, including Crazy Horse and Chief Gall, and had been inspired by the visions of Sitting Bull.
+The Battle of the Little Bighorn, also known as Custer's Last Stand took place on June 25, 1876 in what was then the Montana Territory.
+The battle was an overwhelming victory for the approximately 2000 Lakota (Sioux,) Northern Cheyenne, and Arapaho warriors, who were led by several major war leaders, including Crazy Horse and Chief Gall, and had been inspired by the visions of Sitting Bull.

-Over 300 soldiers survived.
-Those dug in to the hilltops on the east side of the battlefield were able to avoid annihilation for two days–until the Indian forces packed up their village and moved on.
+Over 300 of the original 600 U.S. Cavalry soldiers who were engaged in the battle survived.
+Those dug in to the hilltops on the east side of the battlefield were able to avoid annihilation for two days – until the Indian forces packed up their village and moved on.
+There were 259 U.S. soldiers killed in the battle.

 There is a long road, about five miles, between the Last Stand Hill, where Custer was killed, and the hilltops where the Union Army forces under his subordinate officers Major Marcus Reno and Captain Frederick Benteen were able to dig in enough to hold off the attacks.